 Congratulations to Ebony Moody for being named the Charles Schwab 2016 Citywide Youth of the Year!
 As Citywide Youth of the Year, Ebony earns a $10,000 scholarship and she will move on to compete in the Norther California Regional Youth of the Year competition.

 The Youth of the Year Program is a three-month long leadership development program that celebrates the remarkable lives of Boys & Girls Clubs of San Francisco members who have distinguished themselves by rising above challenging circumstances.

 Finalists are chosen from their Clubhouse and Camp Mendocino based on moral character, community involvement, academic achievements, and obstacles that they have overcome.

-At the final event on January 30, 2014, each youth will tell their stories to more than 600 BGCSF friends and supporters at The Westin St. Francis.
+At the final event, each youth will tell their stories to more than 600 BGCSF friends and supporters at The Westin St. Francis.

 The winner of BGCSF’s Youth of the Year competition moves on to compete in the Northern California Regional competition against other well-accomplished youth in the region.
 The judging criterion for the event consists of public speaking, one on one interview, service to Club and community and academic achievement.

 The Youth of the Year program was founded more then 60 years ago through the generosity of the Reader’s Digest Foundation.
 Since 1947, the National Youth of the Year program has served as the primary vehicle for showcasing the exemplary achievements of Club youth.
 The Youth of the Year program has afforded hundreds of outstanding Club members an opportunity to meet presidents like Harry Truman, Dwight Eisenhower, Ronald Reagan, Bill Clinton and George W. Bush, and Barack Obama.
 In addition, each year’s five regional finalists are honored at a congressional breakfast in Washington D. C.